Michael-Perdue/Michael-Perdue.github.io/_posts/2023-07-23-How-My-Discord-Bot-Works.md

 To set up the bot to work you need to create a sub-class of Discord's preexisting [bot class](https://discordpy.readthedocs.io/en/stable/ext/commands/commands.html) and then setup in the init what intents (what you want the bot to do), command prefix (what you want commands to use - not important if you end up using slash/hybrid commands) and what cogs the bot will use.
 Then all you need to do is make an instance of your new bot and call the run function on it in a while loop to ensure the bot keeps running.

-Below is code from my bot with some complexities removed to show the bare bones of what is needed for the bot to function (init, setup_hook etc) and what are functions of the bot you can use:
+Below is code from my helper bot with some complexities removed to show the bare bones of what is needed for the bot to function (init, setup_hook etc) and what are functions of the bot you can use:

 ```python
 import discord